janaSunrise/janaSunrise/README.md

 in the background.
 As always, I love to code, building something innovative and amazing, along with learning and exploring things!
 Always Trying to learn, build, grow, share something, and become better every day 🤗

-I am proud of who I am.
-Constantly learning new things, and making myself more prepared, and pushing myself to do something that is incredible, revolutionary and can be of use for specific domains or a lot of people.
+Being passionate about this field, I am Constantly learning new things, and making myself more prepared, and pushing myself to do something that is incredible, revolutionary and can be of use for specific domains or a lot of people.
 My projects are focused on Being interesting and helpful, Giving efficient solutions to problems, Solving Real-life issues, Making coding more accessible or efficient, and others.
 I'm extremely passionate about coding and computer science, Revolutionizing things by harnessing the power of Machine learning, Web development or other fields, Learning from my issues and trying to solve them for once and all, and bringing the potential out in me for the greater good 🤩

 You can know me more and find my projects at my [Github](https://github.com/janaSunrise/). 🥰 I'm always up for a Chat, Any collaboration requests, or any help too!
 You can find me at [Twitter](https://twitter.com/JanaSunrise),